 OSHA’s drone policy memorandum, entitled “OSHA’s Use of Unmanned Aircraft Systems in Inspections,” expressed that the purpose of drone inspections is to assist OSHA compliance officers gather information at worksites that may otherwise be difficult or dangerous to inspect from the ground.
 The drone memo sets forth Continue reading

-On March 19, 2019 at 1 PM Eastern, Amanda Walker, Aaron Gelb and Dan Deacon from Conn Maciel Carey LLP‘s national OSHA Practice will present a complimentary webinar regarding: “OSHA’s New Site-Specific Targeting Enforcement Program.“
+On March 19, 2019 Amanda Walker, Aaron Gelb and Dan Deacon of Conn Maciel Carey LLP‘s national OSHA Practice presented a webinar regarding: “OSHA’s New Site-Specific Targeting Enforcement Program.“